cake-contrib/Cake.Recipe/docs/input/docs/usage/conventions.md

 ---
 Order: 6
-Title: A Note On Conventions
+Title: Conventions
+Description: Some notes about the conventions used by Cake.Recipe
 ---

 As set out in the introduction [Cake.Recipe is a set of convention based build scripts](../).
 The conventions are important, as they determine the defaults.
 But they are not set in stone and they can be changed in several ways